etienne-martin/CryptoJS.swift/README.md

 # CryptoJS.swift
-Cross-device cryptography in swift using the [Crypto JS library](https://code.google.com/p/crypto-js/) (Thanks to Jeff Mott).
+Cross-platform cryptographic functions in swift using the [Crypto JS library](https://code.google.com/p/crypto-js/) (Thanks to Jeff Mott).

 Allows you to share the same crypto between a native iOS/OSX application and a web application.